jnollen13/adventure/README.md

 > Open this page at [https://jnollen13.github.io/adventure-game-make-code/](https://jnollen13.github.io/adventure-game-make-code/)

+In the first tilemap of adventure head to the grass surounded by flowers to start the game.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.